Presburger arithmetic, rational generating functions, and quasi-polynomials

 is a Presburger counting function. \end{remark}

 In light of Theorem \ref{thm:PresSet}, we might wonder if there is a sense in which $B\Rightarrow A$.
-Of course we would have to restrict $g$, for example requiring that its range be in $\N$ (Theorem \ref{thm:PresSet} essentially restricts the range of $g$ to $\{0,1\}$, as it must be an indicator function).
+Of course we would have to restrict $g$, for example requiring that its range be in $\N$ (Theorem \ref{thm:PresSet} essentially restricts the range of $g$ to $\{0,1\}$, as it must be a characteristic function).
 The implication still does not hold, however.
 For example, suppose the polynomial

-were a Presburger counting function given by a Presburger formula $F(\bb; \vec c, s,t)$, that is,
+were a Presburger counting function given by a Presburger formula $F(\mathbf c, s,t)$, that is,

 Then the set

 would be a Presburger set.
 This is not the case, however, as it does not satisfy Property 2 in Theorem \ref{thm:PresSet}.
 If the parameter is univariate, however, the following proposition shows that we do have the implication $B\Rightarrow A$.